 The statement of the problem should address the need for research in the area of study.
-Applicants should discuss current gaps in data, research, and knowledge.
+Applicants should discuss current gaps in data, research, and knowledge, including those for particular justice sectors, for certain populations, and to answer questions relevant to current policy and practice needs and public interests.
 As part of this discussion, applicants should present a review of previous literature and discuss previous research related to these problems.

 This section should also identify the proposed research questions and discuss the purpose, goals, and objectives of the proposed project.
-The relevance of the proposed research to criminal and/or juvenile justice in the United States should be clearly articulated, as well as the potential significance of the proposed research to the particular field of study.
+The relevance of the proposed research to crime, victimization, or criminal or juvenile justice in the United States should be clearly articulated, as well as the potential significance of the proposed research to the particular field of study.